Oleh Nedava: Biography

 Oleh Nedava was born on 26 October 1969 in Makiivka.
 From 1986 to 1991, he studied at the Donetsk Institute of Soviet Trade, specializing in commodity research and organization of trade.

 From 1990 to 1992, he was a freight forwarder, and site manager of Ordzhonikidze-ugol, in Donetsk Oblast.
 In 1992, he was the deputy director of a small insurance company "Enakievo - ASKO", in Donetsk Oblast.
 From 1992 to 1998, he was promoted to become director of the Enakievo representative office of the Latvian representative office of the Baltiya Holding Company, in Donetsk Oblast.

 From 1998 to 1999, Nedava served in the Ukrainian military service in the strategic missile forces.

 From 1999 to 2003, he was the chairman of the board, deputy director for Foreign Economic Relations, deputy director for Marketing and Foreign Economic Relations, and deputy director for Economic Affairs of the Plant Management, Enakievsky Koksokhimprom CJSC, based in Yenakiyevo, in Donetsk Oblast.

 From 2003 to 2007, he became the Director of CJSC Central Concentrating Plant "Uglegorskaya", in Uglegorsk, in Donetsk Oblast.
 During this time, from 2004 to 2006, he studied at the Donetsk National University, specializing in law.

 From 2006 to 2010, he was a member of the Yenakievo city council of the 5th convocation.

 From 2007 to 2012, he became the Director for Foreign Economic Affairs, United Cargo Transport Company LLC, in Yenakiyevo.

 From 2011 to 2013, he studied at the Ivano-Frankivsk National Technical University of Oil and Gas, specializing business economics, and the State Ecological Academy of Postgraduate Education and Management, specializing ecology and environmental protection.

-From 2012 to 2014, he was the Director for Foreign Economic Affairs, Karpatybudinvest LLC.
+From 2012 to 2014, he was the Director for Foreign Economic Affairs, Karpatybudinvest.